 - Be cautious and careful about the amount of information you share online.
 There may be some updates where you want to share your location ("The parade is starting now" or "A truck just spilled delicious candy all over the roadway!"), and some updates where you want to keep your location private.
 Just like you might not want to Tweet your home address, please be cautious when Tweeting from locations that you don't want others to see.

-- Remember that when you're opted into Tweet location, you can still choose not to share your location for individual Tweets (see this article for instructions).
+- Remember that when you're opted into Tweet location, location suggestions may be offered to you, but you can still choose not to share your location for individual Tweets (see this article for instructions).

 - Please familiarize yourself with our general location settings and the settings of any applications and devices you Tweet with so that you are always aware of the information you share.